Cheap Auto Insurance for High-Risk Drivers in 2026

 Coverages High-Risk Drivers Should Consider

-High-risk drivers should start with required liability coverage, then consider adding collision and comprehensive if their vehicle is financed or hard to replace out of pocket.
+High-risk drivers should start with required liability coverage, then consider adding collision and comprehensive if their vehicle is financed.

 Michelle Robbins Licensed Insurance Agent

-- Collision Coverage: Collision auto insurance pays for repairs to your own vehicle after an at-fault accident.
+- Collision Coverage: Collision insurance pays for repairs to your own vehicle after an at-fault accident.

 - Comprehensive Coverage: Comprehensive auto insurance covers damage from non-collision incidents like theft, vandalism, or weather.